 Setting custom intervals allows you to specify which values are labeled on your color scheme.

-- In the Contents pane, select the raster layer you want to display with an advanced legend.
+- In the Contents pane, choose the raster layer to display with an advanced legend.

-- On the Appearance tab, click the Symbology button.
+- On the Raster Layer, Mosaic Layer, or Image service Layer tab, click the Symbology button.

 - In the Symbology pane, choose Stretch.

-- Optionally, if your raster dataset has multiple bands, choose the band you want to stretch.
+- Optionally, if the raster dataset has multiple bands, choose the band to stretch.

 - Click the Advanced Labeling tab.

 - Type the number of intervals in the text box and press Enter.
-The minimum value is 2; therefore, three values appear in your color ramp: the minimum value and two additional class breaks.
+The minimum value is 2, so three values appear in your color ramp: the minimum value and two additional class breaks.

 - Double-click a value in the table that you want to edit.